 10 Fireworks Effects You Should Know the Names Of

 Fireworks actually have much more technical names than "The Ones That Do That Shooty Thing," "The Ones That Scream," or "The Ones That Kind of Sparkle Out."
-Before you take in this year's fireworks shows, here's a mini lesson on the ones you might spot at whatever pyrotechnic display you attend this Fourth of July.
+Before you take in your next pyrotechnic display, here's a mini lesson on the types of fireworks you might spot.

-The Peony is "a spherical break of colored stars," and is among the most popular fireworks ffects.
+The peony is "a spherical break of colored stars."
+If you’ve ever been to a pyrotechnic display, you’ve probably seen this one—it’s among the most popular fireworks effects.

-This is a variation of the Peony—the difference is that the stars leave a visible trail of sparks.
+The chrysanthemum is a variation of the peony.
+These concentric spheres shower the sky with a visible trail of sparks.

-The Willow is a lot like the Peony and its variations (the Chrysanthemum and the Dahlia), but it leaves trails of silver or gold stars that produce a weeping willow-ish outline.
+The willow is a lot like the peony and its variations (the Chrysanthemum and the Dahlia).
+This large firework leaves trails of silver or gold stars that cascade downward to produce a weeping willow-like shape.

-This one is fast-burning and bursts very hard, which makes the stars shoot out straight and flat—like a ton of little spider legs.
+The spider burns fast and bursts hard, which makes the stars shoot out straight and flat, like a ton of little spider legs.

-This one produces long, thick streams of light that look like a palm tree when it bursts.
+When a palm firework bursts, it produces long, thick streams of light that look like a palm tree.

 Take lots of tic-tac-toe boards and cross them over each other haphazardly.
-That's kind of what crossette fireworks look like.
+That's kind of what a crossette firework looks like.
 It's usually accompanied by a loud crackling noise.

-Named after a Japanese hairstyle for boys, this firework has a dense burst that leaves a large, glittery trail.
+Named after a Japanese hairstyle for boys, a kamuro has a dense burst that leaves a large, glittery trail.

-Rings can come in a variety of shapes, and often have rings within rings.
+Pyrotechnic designers can get creative with this one.
+Rings come in a variety of shapes—think stars, smiley faces, and hearts—and often have rings within rings.